Tag-a-long Tours - Tours in your 4wd

 Welcome to Beyond The Blacktop Tag-a-long Tours.

 Trips can be one or two days or longer if you wish, so you can always fit in a trip.
-One day trips will normally run around the Lithgow area, finishing at a country pub before heading home.
+One day trips will normally run around the Lithgow area.
 Two day trips allow us to go a bit further and take in some more challenging tracks on the second day, or see some of the beautiful sights around Sydney that the tour buses don't go to.

 Tag a long tours can be run in several locations, so there is a bit of variety for returning clients and the option to choose somewhere you want to go.
 These locations can include, but are not limited to;